-Banks have two key powers in today’s economy – they get to decide how much money to create, and they get to decide who to lend this new money to.
+Banks have two key powers in today’s economy – they get to decide:

-From the time when the Bank of England was formed in 1694, it took just over 300 years for banks to create the first trillion pounds.
-It took them only 8 years to create the second trillion.
-However, since 2008 the quantity of money in the economy has been falling – loans are being repaid at a faster rate than new loans are being made – the money supply is shrinking.
+From the time when the Bank of England was formed in 1694, it took over 300 years for banks to create the first trillion pounds.
+It took only 8 years for banks to create the second trillion.
+Today cash accounts for just 3% of the total money in the economy (coloured green on the chart below).
+Money created by banks accounts for the other 97% (red on the chart below).